 Day 1: Arrive Lusaka, Zambia / South Luangwa National Park

 On arrival at Lusaka Airport, check-in for your scheduled air charter flight to Mfuwe on the edge of South Luangwa National Park.
 On arrival at Mfuwe Airport you will be collected by a representative from your lodge for your one hour road transfer to Nkwali Camp.
 Drive through villages, agricultural lands and bush.
 At the southern tip of the Great Rift Valley lies the South Luangwa National Park, one of Africa's premier wildlife sanctuaries.
 It's primeval forest and lush savanna stretch for hundreds of miles, encompassing the Luangwa River basin, its adjacent highlands and a mosaic of different habitats.
 The Luangwa River meanders through the luxuriant valley, supporting thousands of hippo and crocodile and sustaining the park.
 South Luangwa has one of the greatest game concentrations in Africa.
 Elephant, a wide variety of antelope, buffalo, kudu, zebra, Thornycroft's giraffe and wildebeest occur in great numbers, as well as over 400 bird species.
 Lion, wild dog and hyena are also common and the park is famed for its excellent leopard sightings.
 The Luangwa experience differs with the seasons.
 In the dry winter months from June to September you can stay at small seasonal safari camps in glorious seclusion.
 The more sophisticated lodges, close to the main gate at Mfuwe Bridge remain open longer.
 Many visitors spend a couple of nights in the south, where animals are used to vehicles before heading into the wilderness.
 Delightful camps occupy prime sites on ancient oxbow lakes, amidst shady ebony groves, and offer day and night game drives in open vehicles.
 The standard of guiding is exceptionally good - walking safaris were pioneered in Luangwa and it still sets the pace.
 Expert guides lead you through the bush, giving you the opportunity to observe the game at close quarters and gain fascinating insights into the ways of the wild.
 Nkwali Camp is built on private land overlooking the park on the banks of the Luangwa River.
 This small camp of six thatched en suite chalets has an unusual bar encircling an enormous ebony tree and a dining room overlooking the lagoon.
 Elephants can often be seen crossing the river from the bar, or come to the waterhole near the thatched dining room.
 The chalets are cool and spacious, overlooking the river, and have an en suite, semi-open bathroom with flush loo and double shower.
 The family suite offers two bedrooms both en suite, and the honeymoon suite has a separate sitting room.
 There's a small swimming pool.
 The camp is open all year round and access to the park for most of the season is by boat or pontoon.
 Activities include walking, day and night drives and visits to the local village and school of Kawaza.
 The area is famous for leopard and giraffe sightings.
-Nkwali Camp – Cottage (Full Board & Game Activities)
+Nkwali Camp – Cottage (B,L,D)

 Important Note: The luggage allowance is strictly 15kg per person in soft squashable bags.
 Check-in for the flight is one hour prior to departure and the counters close 30 minutes prior to departure.